dotnet/docs/docs/fundamentals/networking/telemetry/metrics.md

 [Metrics](../../../core/diagnostics/metrics.md) are numerical measurements reported over time.
 They are typically used to monitor the health of an app and generate alerts.

-Starting with .NET 8.0, the `System.Net.Http` and the `System.Net.NameResolution` libraries are instrumented to publish metrics using .NET-s built-in [Metrics API](../../../core/diagnostics/metrics.md).
-These metrics were designed in cooperation with [OpenTelemetry](https://opentelemetry.io/).
+Starting with .NET 8.0, the `System.Net.Http` and the `System.Net.NameResolution` libraries are instrumented to publish metrics using .NET-s new [Syste.Diagnostics.Metrics API](../../../core/diagnostics/metrics.md).
+These metrics were designed in cooperation with [OpenTelemetry](https://opentelemetry.io/) making sure they are consistent with the standard and work well with popular tools like [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).

 > [!TIP]
-> See [System.Net metrics](../../../core/diagnostics/built-in-metrics-system-net.md) for a comprehensive list of all instruments together with their attributes.
+> See [System.Net metrics](../../../core/diagnostics/built-in-metrics-system-net.md) for a comprehensive list of all built-in instruments together with their attributes.

 ## Using metrics